Outsourced Operations Management and Workflow Design

 3) Business Processes

-We document and streamline the flows inside each function we analyse —who does what, in what order, with which systems.
+We document and streamline the flows inside each function we analyse —who does what, in what order and with which systems.
+With this type of data we also agree the metrics we will use for measurement at the start of the project because, without a benchmark, how do we see the progression.

 Targets we drive toward: